 General informationThis section has been translated automatically.

-However, these pathogens can also be transmitted - directly or via the environment - to other individuals and then cause disease in these individuals and make them more difficult to treat.
+Further, however, these pathogens can also be transmitted - directly or via the environment - to other individuals and then cause disease in them and become less treatable.
 This makes the development of resistance a general, worldwide health problem (public health problem), also due to the high mobility of the population.

-The use of antibiotics in livestock breeding plays an important special role; antibiotics are not only used for the immediate treatment of infections, but also for prophylaxis and animal fattening (Lloyd D et al. 2018: The antimicrobial stewardship program for veterinary use integrates infection prevention and control together with approaches emphasizing avoidance of antimicrobial agents).
-Note: In 2017, 733 tons of antibiotics were fed to chickens, pigs, cows and other farm animals).
-The increasing use of reserve antibiotics in livestock breeding also aggravates the general and increasing resistance problem.
+The use of antibiotics in livestock plays a serious special role; here, antibiotics are used not only for the immediate treatment of infections, but also for prophylaxis and animal fattening (Lloyd D et al. 2018: The antimicrobial stewardship program for veterinary use integrates infection prevention and control together with approaches emphasizing avoidance of antimicrobial agents).
+Note: In 2017, 733 tonnes of antibiotics were fed to chickens, pigs, cows and other farm animals).
+The increasing use of reserve antibiotics in animal husbandry also exacerbates the general and growing resistance problem.

-Health policy framework: ABS can be used wherever antibiotics are prescribed, such as in in-patient and out-patient medicine (about 80% of antibiotics used in humans are prescribed in the out-patient sector) and in veterinary medicine.
-There is now an awareness of the need for ABS at all levels of health policy worldwide.
+Health policy framework: ABS can be applied wherever antibiotics are prescribed, such as in inpatient and outpatient medicine (about 80% of antibiotics used in humans are prescribed in the outpatient sector) and in veterinary medicine.
+There is now a global awareness of the need for ABS at all levels of health policy.
 The World Health Organization (WHO), the European Centre for Disease Prevention and Control (ECDC), the respective national health authorities (in Germany the Robert Koch Institute -RKI), but also various non-governmental organizations (NGOs) are programmatically involved.
-In this context, it is important to formulate standards that can be applied in both industrialized and non-industrialized countries (see also antibiotics, instructions for therapy).
-By their very nature, the measures cover a broad spectrum of interdisciplinarity.
-In addition to the individual disciplines of human medicine and veterinary medicine and their representatives, microbiology is always included, since it provides information on pathogens and their possible resistance in individual patients.
+The aim is to formulate standards that can be applied in both industrialised and non-industrialised countries (see also Antibiotics, Notes on therapy).
+The measures naturally encompass a broad spectrum of interdisciplinarity.
+In addition to the individual disciplines of human medicine and veterinary medicine and their representatives, microbiology is always involved, as it provides information on pathogens and any resistance they may have in individual patients.

 LiteratureThis section has been translated automatically.